codiemullins/oilman/README.md

 ### Sample `config.json` file

 The config file uses named keys to support multiple hosts.
 See sample below for example of 3 hosts `sql4`, `we12`, `we70`.
+Note: A `db_owner` can be specified to set the DB owner to a login different than the specified `username`.

 ```json
 {